probprog/anglican/code/doc/devel.md

-Two abstractions of random sources are used in Anglican, a _distribution_ and a _random process_, the former corresponding to 'elementary random procedure' (ERP), the latter related to 'exchangeable random procedure (XRP).
+Two abstractions of random sources are used in Anglican, a _distribution_ and a _random process_, the former corresponding to 'elementary random procedure' (ERP), the latter related to 'exchangeable random procedure' (XRP).

 Distributions and random processes are defined through implementation of protocols `embang.runtime/distribution` and